The Suicide Club (short story collection): Adaptations

 1919: Richard Oswald directed another German movie version as the fourth segment of Unheimliche Geschichten (1919) starring Anita Berber and Conrad Veidt as Club President.

 1929: Canadian playwright and theatrical manager Hugh Abercrombie Anderson successfully adapted the work for the stage, receiving good reviews.

-1932: Oswald remade his film of 1919 retaining the title Unheimliche Geschichten but with a new cast led by Paul Wegener.
+1932: Oswald remade his film of 1919 while retaining the title Unheimliche Geschichten but with a new cast led by Paul Wegener.
 Footage from this film was later edited into Dr. Terror's House of Horrors (1943).

 1936: Metro-Goldwyn-Mayer adapted the story for Trouble for Two starring Robert Montgomery as Prince Florizel, Frank Morgan as Colonel Geraldine, Reginald Owen as President of the Club and with the addition of a female love interest played by Rosalind Russell.

-1946: A Chilean movie entitled La Dama de la muerte directed by Carlos Hugo Christensen and starring Guillermo Battaglia and Carlos Cores.
+1946: A Chilean movie titled La Dama de la muerte directed by Carlos Hugo Christensen and starring Guillermo Battaglia and Carlos Cores.
 Footage from this film was later edited into Curse of the Stone Hand (1964).

 1947: Radio program Murder at Midnight on January 6, 1947.
 Adaptation entitled "The Ace of Death".

 1947: CBS radio Escape on November 12, 1947.
 Adapted only "The Young Man with the Cream Tarts" portion.

 1950: CBS Television series Suspense season 2, episode 24, on 14 February 1950;

 1956: ABC Radio ABC Mystery Time on June 7, 1956.
 "The Suicide Club".
 Adapted only "The Young Man with the Cream Tarts" portion.